-- For the iLRN Publication Title, enter the following: 2021 7th International Conference of the Immersive Learning Research Network (iLRN)
+- For the iLRN Publication Title section, enter the following: 2022 8th International Conference of the Immersive Learning Research Network (iLRN 2022)

-Your final submission must be uploaded to our conference’s ConfTool submission system, no later than the camera-ready deadline.
-Please see the iLRN 2021 Important Dates page for the official conference deadlines.
+Your final submission must be uploaded to our conference submission system (ConfTool), no later than the camera-ready deadline.
+Please see the iLRN 2022 Important Dates page for the official conference deadlines.

-- Source versions of your camera-ready paper (MS-Word or LaTeX).
-If you used LaTex, please include all the files and folders used in a .zip file and upload this (include all .tex and .bib files, images used and related files).
+- Source version of your camera-ready paper (Microsoft Word®, LaTeX or Overleaf).
+If you used LaTex or Overleaf, please include all the files and folders used in a .zip file and upload this (include all .tex and .bib files, images used and related files).
 Failing in doing so will delay submission of your paper to the IEEE Xplore® repository.

 - PDF version of your camera-ready paper as generated by IEEE PDF eXpress® (Step 6 of this list)

-For any questions related to the camera-ready submission process or any other publications related inquiry please contact:
+- For any questions related to the camera-ready submission process or any other publications related inquiry please contact [email protected]

 - For any other questions related to the iLRN 2022 conference please contact [email protected] or join our Discord channel to speak directly to our team